vwkd/code-system/src/general/reference.md

 ## Smart pointer

-- algebraic data type that behaves like reference
+- algebraic data type that holds reference
+- holds additional metadata
+- provides additional capabilities
-- as transparent as possible
+- as transparent as possible, like reference
-- has additional metadata and capabilities
 - can think of better reference
+- e.g. growable collection type